Let this entry be chaotic and disorderly. I’m tired of writing in a suit and tie. Tired of this formal voice.

 In other words yet again – I can’t seem to quite reach what I want to say here – it’s my ignorance or stupidity that gives me the right to speak.
 That’s what I know.
 I learn about everything that goes wrong, and everything is always going wrong.

 If the prospect of always being “wrong” scares a person (because they’ve been indoctrinated into seeking the perfect conclusion to problems), then the spirit of inquiry is not there.
 We’re not inquiring in order to come to conclusions.
 We’re writing and reading and meditating and observing because reality is demanding our attention; constantly telling us that our conclusions are too small.

 No knowledge will hold.
 Reality can’t be contained in any positive certainty.
-It would be like trying to stuff a bear in a parakeet’s cage (an image from college days that I use like an old trusty cane by now).
+It would be like trying to stuff a bear in a parakeet’s cage (am image I use like a trusty old cane by now).